mdzzaman/Blog/src/SOLID/README.md

 public class Bird {
     public void fly(){}
 }
-public class Penguin extends Bird {
+public class Penguin : Bird {
     // Penguin can not fly,
     // So Penguin has not all property that are exist for a bird
     // extends Bird is invalid